teacupkittie/bamboo/src/lib/data/overview.md

 #### Bamboo construction classification [2].

+Click on any bubble to learn more about a specific topic.

 ## References

 **[1]** A. Emamverdiam, Y. Ding, F. Ranaei, and Z. Ahmad, "Application of Bamboo Plants in Nine Aspects," _TheScientificWorldJournal_, vol. 2020, no. 7284203, Sep.
 2020, [https://doi.org/10.1155/2020/7284203](https://doi.org/10.1155/2020/7284203).